-Task 2: Check that the number of entries in both fastq files is the same.
+Task 2: Check that the number of entries in both fastq files is the same (hint!
+Using grep).
 Also check that the last few entries in the read 1 and read 2 files have the same header (i.e. that they have been correctly paired).